Could icebergs fix Cape Town's water crisis?

 Story highlights

-- Cape Town faces enormous water shortages
+- The South African city still faces enormous water shortages

-- An iceberg could provide 30% of the city's yearly water needs
+- An iceberg could provide 30% of city's yearly water needs, advocate says

-(CNN)Cape Town may have narrowly avoided Day Zero -- the date at which the South African coastal city of 4 million people would run completely out of water -- but the extreme water crisis it's facing is far from over.
+(CNN)Cape Town may have narrowly avoided Day Zero -- the date at which the South African coastal metropolis of 4 million people would run completely out of water -- but the extreme water crisis it's facing is far from over.

-Draconian water restrictions remain on the city's residents, limiting their water usage to 50 liters a day per person, and if significant winter rains do not replenish the region's reservoirs, the city will once again be faced with prospect of the taps running dry in early 2019.
+Draconian water restrictions remain on the city's residents, limiting their water usage to 50 liters a day per person, and if significant winter rains do not replenish the region's reservoirs, Cape Town will once again be faced with prospect of taps running dry in early 2019.

-With desalination efforts proving to be time consuming and costly, unconventional water supply options are being considered as solutions.
+With desalination efforts proving to be time-consuming and costly, unconventional water supply options are under consideration.

 One unique idea comes from noted salvage master Nicholas Sloane, who believes it's feasible to harness an iceberg that has broken off from Antarctica and tow it to the coast of Cape Town, where it would melt into usable water.

-Sloane, a South African resident, is known for leading the monumental salvage operation of the capsized Italian cruise ship Costa Concordia in 2013.
+Sloane, a South African, is known for leading the monumental salvage operation of the capsized Italian cruise ship Costa Concordia in 2013.

+"We spoke to local government late last year; they thought it was a crazy idea," Sloane told CNN on Tuesday.

+But Sloane said that geography could be the key to the success of the project.

-Sloane told Reuters that a single iceberg, weighing about 70,000 tons, would be enough to provide nearly 150 million liters of water per day for an entire year.
+A single iceberg, weighing about 70,000 tons, would be enough to provide nearly 150 million liters of water per day for a year, according to Sloane.

-This would meet nearly one-third of Cape Town's water needs, considerably more than desalination and other emergency plans the city is currently pursuing.
+He said it would meet nearly one-third of Cape Town's water needs, considerably more than desalination and other emergency plans the city is currently pursuing.

 But the process wouldn't be an easy one.

-The iceberg itself would likely be around a kilometer (0.6 miles) in length and would need to be wrapped in a fabric to limit the amount of melting that would take place on the 3-month journey a trip to Cape Town would require.
+The iceberg would likely be around a kilometer (0.6 mile) in length and would need to be wrapped in a fabric to limit the amount of melting that would take place on the three-month journey that a trip to Cape Town would require.

 The idea is for a large tanker to guide the wrapped iceberg into the Benguela Current, which flows up from the Antarctic Circumpolar Current, along the west coast of South Africa.